 The Sidebar

-The sidebar on the left has five sections when viewing a client:
+The sidebar on the left has these sections when viewing a client.
+Click a section to expand its sub-items right beneath it.

 Profile is where all the client's raw data lives.
-It has four sub-tabs:
+Its sub-items are:

 Accounts — investment accounts, bank accounts, retirement accounts, and other assets and liabilities.
 Each account holds individual holdings and balances.